 Should You Worry if Insulin Touches Your Skin?

-Insulin is a protein hormone.
-It’s a polypeptide, which means that it’s made up of multiple amino acids linked together.
-The chemical composition of insulin can vary depending on the type of insulin.
+Insulin is a protein hormone .
+It’s a polypeptide, which means it comprises multiple amino acids.
+The chemical composition of insulin can vary depending on the type.

 Insulin Is a Natural Substance

 Insulin isn’t inherently harmful to the skin.
-It’s a protein hormone that’s naturally produced by the body.
-Generally, it’s not harmful to the skin when it’s administered properly.
+It’s a protein hormone that the body naturally produces.
+When administered properly, it’s generally not detrimental to the skin.

 However, if insulin is spilled on the skin and not cleaned up properly, it can cause skin irritation.
 This is because insulin is a protein, and proteins can be irritating to the skin.